 - an interview with a Sub-Committee of the JD Selection Committee

-- To be considered, applicants must be of Aboriginal and/or Torres Strait Islander descent.
-Confirmation of Indigenous status may be sought for such applicants.
+To be considered, applicants must be of Aboriginal and/or Torres Strait Islander descent.
+Confirmation of Indigenous status will be sought for such applicants.

-- Indigenous applicants are not required to complete the Law School Admission Test (LSAT).
-Applicants should contact the MLS Associate Dean (Indigenous Recognition) for further information about the purpose and structure of the interview.
+Applicants should contact the Program Manager, Indigenous Law and Justice Hub for further information about the purpose and structure of the interview.

 Inherent requirements (core participation requirements)